notwa/rc/README.md

 * `-f` -- files: skip any arguments that are not regular files.
 * `-d` -- directories: skip any arguments that are not directories.
 * `-n` -- dry-run: don't actually change anything.
-* `-v` -- verbose: print changes before doing them.
+* `-v` -- verbose: print changes before making them.

 the `-e`, `-f`, and `-d` flags all override one another, and any of them can be combined with `-a`. arguments that are neither regular files nor